Microneedling as a treatment for hair loss or thinning:

 How does it work?

-Microneedling with or without stimulants?
+Microneedling with or without serum?

 A skin (or derma) roller delivers these supplementary growth stimulants deep into the scalp.
 This method of application ensures the penetration of the Serum, enhancing deep follicular stimulation to help spur hair growth.